Wild orbits and generalised singularity modules: stratifications and quantisation: Simple quotients of finite singularity modules: general remarks

-\begin{rema}[About integrability] Algebraically, this mismatch arises from the constraints to impose on characters of (Lie subalgebras of) $\mf g$, in order for them to integrate to Lie-group characters, while there are no similar conditions for (Lie subalgebras of) the nilpotent Birkhoff ideal $\mf{Bir}_r = \varepsilon \mf g_r \sse \mf g_r$; in the viewpoint of meromorphic $G$-connection germs, this is reminiscent of the different roles played by the (formal) residue and the irregular type. \end{rema}
+\begin{rema} Intuitively, this mismatch in the irreducibility criterion is related with the integrability condition for characters of Lie subalgebras of $\mf g$, as opposed to the nilradical $\mf{bir}_r = \varepsilon \mf g_r \sse \mf g_r$.
+In the viewpoint of meromorphic gauge theory, this reminisces different roles played by formal residues vs.~irregular types/classes. \end{rema}